Failure of Cervical Artificial Discs Overview

 Most patients are happy with this cervical revision surgery and the success rate is high.

-To learn more about failure of cervical artificial discs, please contact the office of Dr. Donald Corenman, spine specialist and neck doctor serving the Vail, Aspen, Denver and Grand Junction, Colorado area.
+To learn more about failure of cervical artificial discs, please contact the office of Dr. Donald Corenman, spine specialist and neck doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.